States' rights: 10th Amendment

 The Tenth Amendment of the United States Constitution has been used as a prominent tool of invoking nullification, a common tactic of those that believe in the primacy of States' rights.
 The Tenth Amendment reads as follows:

 The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.

 Notably, the Tenth Amendment has been successfully utilized to nullify restrictive federal laws pertaining to gun rights, immigration, cannabis, and more.
 Additionally, organizations such as the Tenth Amendment Center seek to utilize the Tenth Amendment to achieve, "Liberty through decentralization".
 The Tenth Amendment center chiefly focuses on encouraging state representatives to submit bills that nullify federal laws by providing model legislation on their website that provides a rubric for state legislators to follow.

 In 2009–2010 thirty-eight states introduced resolutions to reaffirm the principles of sovereignty under the Constitution and the 10th Amendment; 14 states have passed the resolutions.
 These non-binding resolutions, often called "state sovereignty resolutions" do not carry the force of law.
 Instead, they are intended to be a statement to demand that the federal government halt its practices of assuming powers and imposing mandates upon the states for purposes not enumerated by the Constitution.

+In response to deployments of state's National Guard elements, a grassroots movement has emerged that would put roadblocks in front of the executive.
+The Defend the Guard movement and its accompanying legislation says that National Guardsmen cannot and should not be deployed without an act of war by Congress.
+The movement specifically pushes back against Authorizations for Use of Military Force (AUMF) which allows the president unilaterally enact deployments of active duty and reservist troops.
+On a state level the legislation has received interest from both sides of the political spectrum.
+A version of Defend the Guard passed the New Hampshire House of Representatives in 2025 with bipartisan support.